 IKI-3106 (cyclaniliprole)

-This compound exhibited good to excellent efficacy on Japanese beetle adults in 3 trials, but poor efficacy on Sri Lankan weevil in a single experiment.
-Poor and excellent efficacy on redheaded flea beetles was obtained from 5 trials.
+This compound exhibited good to excellent efficacy on Japanese beetle adults in 6 trials, but poor efficacy on Sri Lankan weevil in a single experiment.
+Poor to excellent efficacy on redheaded flea beetles was obtained from 6 trials.